maykhid/study/README.md

 This is a documentaion of sorts, where I touch on specific topics in DS and Algo and also some other sub topics, to level up my knowledge in this field.

-What I will be Studying (This list subject to change):
+What I will be Studying (This list is subject to change):

 # Big O
 # Array